AdrianEddy/esphome-garantia-water-level/HOW.md

 After many hours of struggling to read accurate digits and trying every possible interrupt configuration I decided to actually check how fast is GPIO readout on ESP32-S3.
 I did some googling and it turns out that its actually [**pretty damn slow**](https://www.reddit.com/r/esp32/comments/f529hf/results_comparing_the_speeds_of_different_gpio/).
 At least for what we need.

 We can do `gpio_get_level` at about 4 MHz (in 160 MHz mode).
-That's pretty fast, but have 7 reads per loop and we end up with the iteration at ~570 kHZ.
+That's pretty fast, but we have 7 reads per loop and we end up with the iteration at ~570 kHz.
 We need 6 times more speed!

 ### Dedicated GPIO to the rescue